Howa Type 64: Design

-The selector switch on the Type 64 is one of its most famous features due to the manner and order in which it is labeled: first ア (アンゼンソウチ/安全装置/Safety device (Safe)), then タ (タンシャ/単射/Semi), and finally レ (レンシャ/連射/Auto).
+The Howa Type 64 fires from a linear hammer.
+The selector switch on the Type 64 is one of its most famous features due to the manner and order in which it is labeled: first ア (アンゼンソウチ/安全装置/Safety device (Safe)), then タ (タンシャ/単射/Semi), and レ (レンシャ/連射/Auto).
 Together, they spell アタレ (Atare); atare in Japanese means "Hit the target".

 The weapon's stock was equipped with a hinged buttplate in order to improve accuracy during full-auto fire.
-The Type 64 has an external gas regulator to control cyclic rate.
+The Type 64 has an external gas regulator to control cyclic rate as well as a rate of fire reducer to save the ammo consumption for use as a squad automatic weapon.

-The iron sights consist of a flip-up rear aperture and post configuration, a surprisingly modern feature for the era.
+The iron sights consist of a flip-up rear aperture and post configuration.
 The rear sight, consisting of a disk aperture atop a squared housing for the circular range adjusting disk.
 This is located at the rear of the receiver, with short protective wings for when it is flipped down.
-The front sight is located at the front of the weapon by the gas block, and has a seemingly adjustable front post flanked by straight, almost vertical protective wings, curving out slightly.
+The front sight is located at the front of the weapon by the gas block, and has a front post flanked by straight wings, which curve out slightly.

 The magazine capacity is limited to 20-rounds of 7.62×51mm NATO ammunition.
 A notable feature of the cartridge used in this weapon is that the powder charge is reduced by about 10%, to reduce its inherently excessive recoil and muzzle climb.
 It was purposely produced with a reduced powder charge to be more suitable to the Japanese physique.
 The Type 06 rifle grenade can be used by the Type 64.
 To use it, the gas regulator needs to be used to cut off gas to the piston.

 Because it was designed around this specialized cartridge, the rifle incurs substantially accelerated wear and tear from using full-powered ammunition.
 Still, the gas regulator has a setting to accommodate normal 7.62×51mm NATO ammunition.

 The rifle has an empty magazine hold-open for the bolt, meaning that the bolt will stay open upon expending a magazine.
 But with the lack of a proper bolt hold-open device, the bolt slams forward upon removal of an empty magazine, much like the Yugoslavian Zastava M70 rifle series.
 The gas and bolt system is inspired by the FN FAL or the SVT-40.